nelmio/NelmioSecurityBundle/README.md

 `block-all-mixed-content`, `upgrade-insecure-requests`, `report-uri`.

-You can provide an array of directives per content type, except for `block-all-mixed-content` and `upgrade-insecure-requests` that only accept a null value.
+You can provide an array of directives per content type, except for `block-all-mixed-content` and `upgrade-insecure-requests` that only accept boolean value.
 Empty content types will inherit from `default-src`, specified content types will never inherit from `default-src`.
 Please see the [Content Security Policy 1.0](https://www.w3.org/TR/2012/CR-CSP-20121115/) and [Content Security Policy 2.0](https://www.w3.org/TR/2015/CR-CSP2-20150721/) specifications for details.